mlhartme/inline/README.md

 * configurable exception handling

 Changes:
+* options:
+  * no longer distinguish global and local options
-* options can be placed anywhere one the command line now
+  * boolean options can be placed anywhere one the command line now
+  * none-boolean options can be placed anywhere behind the command

 Restrictions:
 * the built-in option -pretend is gone